 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 The COVID-19 pandemic continues to spread across the U.S. and around the globe.
 And with the surge that experts warned us about last summer, researchers are increasingly turning to drugs and even natural supplements already approved for use against other conditions to try to stem the tide.

-Now, a Cleveland Clinic-led study has identified a whopping 34 candidates that could work in Covid treatment and discovered one, in particular, you’re going to want to know about.
+Now, a Cleveland Clinic-led study has identified 34 candidates that could help with Covid and discovered one, in particular, you’re going to want to know about.
 In fact, they found that a simple, 100 percent natural over-the-counter sleep aid could be your key to winning the COVID battle ahead.

 A hormone that regulates the sleep-wake cycle

-The supplement those Cleveland researchers found to be effective against COVID-19?
+The supplement those Cleveland researchers found to hold promise against COVID-19?

 Good old melatonin — the hormone that helps regulates the sleep-wake cycle could also possibly help you avoid becoming another COVID statistic.

 The research, published in the journal PLOS Biology, started by using a novel artificial intelligence platform developed by the Lerner Research Institute to determine which possible drugs could be repurposed to fight off SARS-CoV-2, the virus that causes COVID-19.